aherbert/gdsc-smlm/docs/fitting_plugins.rst

    * - Min width factor
      - Any peak whose final fitted width is a factor smaller than the start width is discarded (e.g. 0.5x fold).

-   * - Max width Factor
+   * - Max width factor
      - Any peak whose final fitted width is a factor larger than the start width is discarded (e.g. 2x fold).

    * - Precision